-The ATMOSPHERIC TRUST Legal Effort, coordinated and supported by Our Children's Trust, is grounded in the Public Trust Doctrine, which states that it is the duty of the government to protect the resources that are essential for our collective survival and prosperity.
-These resources-rivers, groundwater, the seashore and in this case, the atmosphere- cannot be privatized or substantially impaired because they belong to everyone equally, even to those not yet born.
+These Atmospheric Trust legal actions, coordinated and supported by OUR CHILDREN'S TRUST, are grounded in the Public Trust Doctrine, which states that it is the duty of the government to protect the natural resources that are essential for our collective survival and prosperity.
+These resources-rivers, groundwater, the seashore-and in this case, the atmosphere-cannot be privatized or substantially impaired because they belong to everyone equally, even to those not yet born.

 The government has a legal obligation to preserve these trust resources and to manage them for the benefit of everyone, not just for the benefit of the wealthy and politically-connected corporations.
 The government cannot allow the privatization of the atmosphere.
 The Public Trust Doctrine is well-established in American law and in many other legal traditions throughout the world.
 The doctrine stretches all the way back to Roman times, long before anyone understood how important and fragile the atmosphere truly is.
 Fifteen hundred years ago the Emperor Justininan wrote, "The things which are naturally everybody's are: the air, flowing water, the sea, and the seashore."
 The legal actions apply this deep-rooted doctrine to our modern understanding of the atmosphere, demanding that the government recognize and protect our collective right to a stable, livable climate.